The Pharmaceutical Intellectual Property and Competition Law Review: Brazil

 iii Biologics and biosimilars

-The approval processes for new biologic products are the same as for new pharmaceuticals, and the application must also be supported by complete technical and scientific registration dossier.
+The approval processes for new biologic products are the same as for new pharmaceuticals, and the application must also be supported by a complete technical and scientific registration dossier.

 Application of biosimilars, however, may follow either the comparative development pathway (based on similarity with the innovator) or the individual full-development pathway, as per the provisions of ANVISA's Resolutions RDC No. 55 of 2010.
 In sum, in the individual development pathway, the applicant must provide ANVISA with a complete technical and scientific registration dossier, including clinical and non-clinical data and immunogenicity studies.
-In the comparability pathway, the biosimilar is approved upon comparison of its efficacy and safety attributes with a comparator product already approved by ANVISA, and requires comparative preclinical and clinical studies to evidence the biosimilarity between the comparator and the originator biological product.
+In the comparability pathway, the biosimilar is approved upon comparison of its efficacy and safety attributes with a comparator product already approved by ANVISA and requires comparative preclinical and clinical studies to evidence the biosimilarity between the comparator and the originator biological product.

 As for new pharmaceuticals intended to be used in the treatment of rare diseases, ANVISA's Resolution RDC No. 55 of 2010 allows companies to apply for registration of new biologicals for severe diseases or diseases with high mortality, with clinical trials phase II (conducted with a small group of patients) concluded and phase III (with a bigger group of patients) ongoing, provided that the company demonstrates a high therapeutic efficacy or there is not an alternative treatment available in the market, or both.

 Under Law No. 9,279 of 1996, any patent application remains confidential for 18 months from the filing.
-After this period, any interested party may present documents and information to assist INPI with the patent examination.
+After this period, any interested party may present documents and information to assist the INPI with the patent examination.
 If the patent is ultimately granted, any interested party may file an administrative appeal or file a nullity action either to limit the scope of the patent or declare its nullity.
 It is not usual to have patent application discussions in pre-litigious mediation proceedings.
-Although such dispute resolution method is perfectly valid in Brazil and its use is increasing in recent years, it is not often used for patent disputes.
+Although this dispute resolution method is perfectly valid in Brazil and its use is increasing in recent years, it is not often used for patent disputes.

 In addition to the above, Law No. 9,279 of 1996 provides for the mechanism of a compulsory licence, by which a patent licence is granted to third parties without the consent of the holder.
 Compulsory licences can be applied against a patent granted in Brazil in the following events: